Every organization has an ‘open kitchen’ due to digital customer service

 Customers do not always trust your marketing, but if the neighbor says it…

-Tip: Do you want your current customers to let them recommend your organisation to their friends and family?
+Tip: Do you want your current customers to let them recommend your organization to their friends and family?
 Do not trust on your marketing, but make sure you provide a good and trustful service.

 Impact of trends on customer experience